 If a character played by Jodie Foster has a child or a teenager in her care — do not threaten them!
-Movies like Flightplan (2005) (where her little daughter is abducted and petty much erased by a bunch of terrorists playing a Gambit Roulette) and Panic Room (where she and her teenage daughter, also an Ill Girl, have to protect themselves thee dangerous delinquents searching for something in their apartment's panic room) should make that very, very clear.
+Movies like Flightplan (2005) (where her little daughter is abducted and petty much erased by a bunch of terrorists playing a Gambit Roulette) and Panic Room (where she and her teenage daughter, also Delicate and Sickly, have to protect themselves thee dangerous delinquents searching for something in their apartment's panic room) should make that very, very clear.

-The Vietnamese movie Furie is basically Gender InvertedTaken meets John Wick.
-The main characters Hai Phuong is an ex-gangster who will stop at nothing to get her little girl back.
-As the child-trafficking gang would soon know, just because the furious mother doesn't have a gun doesn't mean she couldn't wreck her way through half of the country with just her bare hands and feet (and lots and lots of broken bottles).
+The Vietnamese movie Furie is basically Gender-InvertedTaken meets John Wick.
+The main character Hai Phuong is an ex-gangster who will stop at nothing to get her little girl back.
+As the child-trafficking gang would soon know, just because the furious mother doesn't have a gun doesn't mean she can't wreck her way through half of the country with just her bare hands and feet (and lots and lots of broken bottles).